MikeKneeB/pynances/README.md

-# pynances
+# Pynances

-Python program to organise and display finances.
+Python 3 program to organise and display finances.